 The Taoiseach has told his party colleagues that people will be able to have an enjoyable, safe and meaningful Christmas.

-Micheál Martin said that Government will make a decision next week on how the country will exit Level 5 restrictions in early December.
+Micheál Martin said the Government will make a decision next week on how the country will exit Level 5 restrictions in early December.

-He told the Fianna Fail parliamentary party that it will be about trusting people to stay safe over the Christmas period.
+He told his parliamentary party that it will be about trusting people to stay safe over the Christmas period.

-Earlier the meeting heard calls from Deputy Barry Cowen that there should be immediate consultation with the hospitality sector.
+The meeting also heard calls from Laois–Offaly TD Barry Cowen that there should be immediate consultation with the hospitality sector.

 However, he said it was too early to make a decision on reopening at this stage.

-At a meeting of the Fine Gael parliamentary party Minister Simon Harris said it was vital that as many additional people as possible were hired to carry out contact tracing.
+At a meeting of the Fine Gael parliamentary party, Minister for Further and Higher Education Simon Harris said it was vital that as many additional people as possible were hired to carry out contact tracing.

-He said there had been a lot of great support from the army in the past and he asked if it might provide assistance again.
+He said there had been a lot of great support from the Army in the past and asked if they might provide assistance again.

 The meeting heard criticism of the moving of frontline health workers to contact tracing duties.